8n8/bigwebthing/README.md

 9. (Paid) Retrieve message
 + 0x09
 + 112 bytes: identity token
-The response is:
-+ 0x01 if there are messages or 0x00 if there aren't
-+ the message - as in (8) above, if there is one
+The server will upgrade this to a websocket, down which it will send any messages, as in (8) above.

 10. (Free) Whitelist someone
 + 0x0A